dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 </ContentPage>
 ```

-In this example, an implicit `Style` is defined for `Label` that includes a `Setter` that sets the `FontFamily` property to a specific font.
-However, the third `Label` avoids using the font defined in the implicit style by setting its `FontFamily` to `x:Null`:
+In this example, an implicit `Style` is defined for <xref:Microsoft.Maui.Controls.Label> that includes a `Setter` that sets the `FontFamily` property to a specific font.
+However, the third <xref:Microsoft.Maui.Controls.Label> avoids using the font defined in the implicit style by setting its `FontFamily` to `x:Null`:

 :::image type="content" source="media/consume/nulldemo.png" alt-text="x:Null demo.":::